 Defined THRU - A THRU standard for which there is a Cal Kit definition such as in the 8551xA Cal Kits.

-Flush THRU - When the test port cables mate together when measuring an Insertable DUT.
+Flush THRU (also known as Zero length THRU) - When the test port cables mate together when measuring an Insertable DUT.
 Flush THRU is also a Defined THRU with a definition of zero loss and zero length.